rust-lang/book/src/ch04-02-references-and-borrowing.md

 ### References Change Permissions on Paths

-The core idea is that variables have three kinds of **permissions** on their data:
+The core idea behind the borrow checker is that variables have three kinds of **permissions** on their data:

 - **Read** (@Perm{read}): data can be copied to another location.
 - **Write** (@Perm{write}): data can be mutated in-place.